AsinineFatuity/bootstrap/README.md

 8. Run `npm start` and `./manage.py runserver` in separate terminal windows
 9. Navigate to `http://127.0.0.1:8000` and you will see the react home page loaded
 10. Try changing contents in `frontend/src/pages/home.tsx` to see live reload in action
+11. The django urls connects to the react home via the `app/*` regex wildcard
-11. Build on from there
+12. Build on from there